• Level of education

 Syllabus

-- reminder on waves (general concepts, standing waves and notion of interference)
+- review of waves (general concepts, standing waves, and the notion of interference)

-- Framework for the study of wave optics: the scalar approximation
+- Framework for studying wave optics: the scalar approximation

-- 2-wave interference: conditions of obtaining and first approach.
+- Two-wave interference: conditions for obtaining it and initial approach.

-- N-wave interference: the case of the grating (grating formula, N-wave interference pattern, resolving power)
+- N-wave interference: the case of the network (network formula, N-wave interference pattern, resolving power)

-- From interference to diffraction: Huygens principle, Fraunhofer diffraction
+- Interference and diffraction: Huygens' principle, Fraunhofer diffraction

 - Interference and diffraction

-- Real light sources: temporal and spatial coherence
+- Real light sources: temporal coherence and spatial coherence

-- The Fabry-Perot interferometer, another case of N-wave interference in optics
+- The Fabry-Pérot interferometer, another example of N-wave interference in optics

 - Optical systems and instruments: application of diffraction and interference